Keerthimeera/Marmeto-E-commmerce-web-page/README.md

 # categories selection Page

 This is a simple landing page for an e-commerce product with a categories toggling feature.
-The page includes product details, color and size options, and a quantity selector.
+The page includes product details, discount, and current offer.

 ## Table of Contents